Search our site:

 In a day and age where the holidays (holy days) have become more about selling a product, it's that much more important for us to keep "Jesus as the reason for the season" as our focus for ourselves, our families and our churches.

 Christmas traditions are important in creating lasting and precious memories in families.
 They give children a sense of roots and continuity as traditions are repeated each holiday season and eventually even passed down to further generations.
+These impact our lives both now and for eternity.

 Christmas is an ideal time to instill a wonder and love for